-Jennifer Busker - 815.275.4574 Becky Meier - 815.275.3297 Glen Meier - 815.238.8540
+Jennifer Busker - (815) 275-4574 Becky Meier - (815) 275-3297 Glen Meier - (815) 238-8540

-Order of Show: Cow Classes Best Udder Supreme Cow Heifer Classes Junior Supreme Junior Supreme Club Exhibits
+Order of Show: Showmanship

+Cow Classes

+Best Udder

+Supreme Cow

+Heifer Classes

+Junior Supreme

+Club Exhibits

 - 1. An exhibitor may enter one or two entries per class.
 If two (2) entries are made, the second entry must be shown by another Stephenson County 4-H'er.
 Only one premium per class will be paid. - 2.
 Please note general rules for livestock ownership, health, etc. All rules will be adhered to. - 3.
-Calves and Heifers must be owned by June 1 of the current 4-H year.
-Grade dairy identification forms must be submitted at check-in for all dairy animals that will be exhibited at the 4-H show.
-Forms are available from the Extension Office and must include a picture or drawing of each animal.
-These forms will be checked on show day. - 4.
-All cows in milk must show in cow classes and must be owned by January 1st of the current year. - 5.
-Registered animals cannot show in grade classes. - 6.
+Calves and Heifers must be owned by June 1 of the current 4-H year. - 4.
+Grade dairy identification forms must be submitted to the Extension Office by June 1 for all grade dairy animals that will be exhibited at the 4-H show.
+Forms are available from the Extension Office and must include a picture or drawing of each animal. - 5.
+All cows in milk must show in cow classes and must be owned by January 1st of the current year. - 6.
+Registered animals cannot show in grade classes. - 7.
 Grade animals recorded with DHIA or Breed Association Verified Identification Program (VIP) must have VIP papers registered in 4-H member's name only.
-No partnership, farm name, or co-ownership will be allowed. - 7.
+No partnership, farm name, or coownership will be allowed. - 8.
 The club exhibit shall consist of two or more members from different families, from one 4-H club exhibiting five specimens of the same species.
 One adult or junior leader may assist in setting up the animals if there aren't enough 4-H'ers to exhibit.
-If a club has enough animals to make two separate club exhibits in a given species, the club may do so. - 8.
-Junior Supreme all Junior and Reserve Junior Champions of each breed are eligible (not in milk). - 9.
-Supreme Champion all Grand and Reserve Grand Champions of each breed are eligible; however, animals must be in milk to receive this award. - 10.
+If a club has enough animals to make two separate club exhibits in a given species, the club may do so. - 9.
+Junior Supreme all Junior and Reserve Junior Champions of each breed are eligible (not in milk). - 10.
+Supreme Champion all Grand and Reserve Grand Champions of each breed are eligible; however, animals must be in milk to receive this award. - 11.
 Best Udder any 4-H'er exhibiting in a milking class is eligible to exhibit one (1) animal in this class.
-Animal must be owned by exhibitor. - 11.
+Animal must be owned by exhibitor. - 12.
 Follow the show ethics guidelines; violators will be disqualified from showing.
-Decisions on this issue will be made by 4-H Extension Staff and show superintendents together. - 12.
+Decisions on this issue will be made by 4-H Extension Staff and show superintendents together. - 13.
 There is a Dairy Leasing Program available for 4-H'ers who do not own Dairy cattle.
 Contact the Extension Office for leasing forms.
 All animals must be leased by June 1st of the current 4-H year & lease papers turned into the Extension office by this date.